dr-aryone/fortdox/README.md

 The main idea is to have an exported function named `run` that contain summary of test result and one async function namend `test` that contain all the testing logic

 When you are done, it should be added to `testrunner.it.js`, in the appropirate order you wish to run the tests.
 For example, the registration tests has to be run at least once before the other tests to generat the needed credentials.

 The following flags can be used on the testrunner script:

-* --register: Run dev_cleanup.it.js and start the testing flow from registraion.
+- --register: Run dev_cleanup.it.js and start the testing flow from registraion.
-* --clean: Run dev_cleanup.it.js them exit
+- --clean: Run dev_cleanup.it.js them exit

 The testrunner can be run via `npm run integrationtest [-- [--register,--clean]]`.

 ## Attachments and how the server handles them

 In previous versions of FortDox all attachments where simply sent as base64 encoded strings and stored in elasticsearch.
-This had its shortcommings and now we send files as multi part http request instead and by the magic of [multer](https://github.com/expressjs/multer) we stream them down to files on the file system.
+This had its shortcomings and now we send files as multi part http request instead and by the magic of [multer](https://github.com/expressjs/multer) we stream them down to files on the file system.
 All uploaded files get a unique file name from multer and is placed in the folder assigned to the value `uploadPath` in `config.json`.
 Metadata about the files is still stored in elasticsearch and instead of the actual file, we store the path to the file instead.

 Probably, it already exists attachments conforming to the old way in elasticsearch.
-Thus, both the client and the server tries to handle this gracefully, but as consider this a warning that things migth break.
+Thus, both the client and the server tries to handle this gracefully, but as consider this a warning that things might break.
 If that happens, the _solution_ is to reupload the files.

+_Note:_ The filepath of the folder "uploads" should be an absolute path to the directory.

 ## Debugging client app